KiwiGaze/thinking_ChatGPT/README.md

 # Thinking ChatGPT
 ## Purpose
-Thinking ChatGPT is inspired by the "Thinking Claude" project [link].
+Thinking ChatGPT is inspired by the "Thinking Claude" project [Thinking Claude](https://github.com/richards199999/Thinking-Claude).
 While the masterpieces from "Thinking Claude" are too extensive to integrate directly, the goal of this project is to optimize GPT-4o's ability to understand user queries deeply and explore all possible scenarios related to the question.
 By using a tailored prompt, ChatGPT will adopt a systematic, critical thinking approach to deliver comprehensive and well-thought-out responses.

 ## Usage
 Memorize the Prompt